We are home to:

 The school has 33 teaching & research academics, as well as over 55 research-only staff, including postdoctoral and research fellows, and about 30 research-active honorary and emeritus staff, working in about 40 research groups.

 Members of the School are active across all the traditional and emerging areas of modern chemical research.
-They are clustered around three multidisciplinary themes as follows.
+They are clustered around four multidisciplinary themes as follows.

 Fluorescent sensors help us to learn more about disease